dhdzmota/NFL-Big-Data-Bowl-2025/README.md

 `python general_pipeline.py`, this will automatically execute the corresponding scripts to create features and train the model locally which will be saved at `models` file.
-- Step 3: Open jupyter notebook and go to the `notebooks` folder, open the `model_use.ipynb` to use the notebook on a dataset who was never used for training.
+- Step 3: To see how to use the model, you can quickly use the file on `src` named `model_use.py`, which will yield from a specific gameId and playId, the corresponding model predictions.